r-lib/fs/tests/testthat/_snaps/path.md

-# path: errors on paths which are too long
+# path / errors on paths which are too long

     Code
       path(paste(rep("a", 1e+05), collapse = ""))